Lumbar decompression surgery

 2. Have your GP referral letter to hand as this can help speed up the booking process (not required for self-pay patients).

-3. We’ll confirm your appointment on the phone or, if you have any special requests, we'll get back to you within 24 hours.
+3. If you've chosen to call us we will confirm the appointment with you directly, or, if you have any special requests, we'll get back to you within 24 hours.

 Why choose HCA UK